makuk66/docker-solr/README.md

 To run:

     docker pull makuk66/docker-solr
-    docker run -p 8983:8983 -t makuk66/docker-solr
+    docker run -it -p 8983:8983 -t makuk66/docker-solr

 Then go to http://docker1.lan:8983/solr (adjust the hostname for your docker server).

+You can run the SolrCloud example in a single container in the foreground:

+    docker run -it -p 8983:8983 -p 7574:7574 makuk66/docker-solr \
+        /bin/bash -c "/opt/solr/bin/solr -e cloud; echo hit return to quit; read"

-You can run SolrCloud too.
+You can run SolrCloud in separate containers too.
 For example:

     # pull the ZooKeeper image
     docker pull jplock/zookeeper